 Having practiced criminal defense in Virginia for nearly a decade, you don’t have to sell me on the idea that we need massive changes in our criminal justice system.
 In my mind, there’s no question that our laws disproportionately affect the impoverished and minorities.
-Too many people are in jails, and our discovery rules (the rules by which an accused gets to “discover” the evidence against him) lag way behind many states.
+Too many people are in jails, and our discovery rules (the rules of which an accused gets to “discover” the evidence against him) lag way behind many states.

 And this flawed system is not due to lack of concerted efforts by a diligent criminal defense bar and local legislatures.
 I personally know attorneys and law makers who repeatedly push for changes in the system.

 It’s often because the political climate creates a barrier that’s hard to break.
 No one wants to be seen as anything other than “tough on crime.”

 That said, I think one area that could lead is in the right area of a focus on Virginia expungement law, which is truly archaic.
 It’s also an area that I believe is generally misunderstood by the public, and there should be room for movement even from the most conservative crowd.

 Expungements are just plain difficult to get in Virginia.

 As I’ve written before, to be eligible for expungement in Virginia, an accused has to essentially have been acquitted of their charge (or had the case dropped by the government).
 And even after that, it’s the accused’s duty to file an expungement petition where, in the most serious charges, the accused maintains the burden to demonstrate that a court should actually grant the expungement.

 It goes without saying if you’ve been convicted of any crime in Virginia (misdemeanor or felony) your record is permanent.
 Period.
 Too often, I’ve had people call my office to discuss expunging a charge stemming from decades ago when they were virtually a different person.
 And unfortunately, that decade old charge prevents them from moving on.
 Despite that, I have to be the bearer of bad news.